Skip to main content

 Apply at ClearValue Lending

 ClearValue Lending works with personal care franchise operators from first-unit startups to multi-location expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.
 Use our SBA loan payment calculator to model monthly costs.

 Sources